Koskinou

 Koskinou (Κοσκινού) is a village on the Greek island of Rhodes.

 It is located 5 miles from Rhodes town and 6 miles from the island resort of Faliraki and the Music School of Rhodes.

 Koskinou is famous for its unique traditional houses decorated with bright, vibrant colours.
 There is a major festival on July 17 when the village celebrates the name day of St. Marina with customary music and dancing.
 The village is part of the Kallithea-Rhodes Municipality.

 The local football team called Diyenis Koskinou reside in the fourth division of the Greek league.

+The Church of the Assumption of the Virgin Mary is a major church of Koskinou.
+It features a five-tiered bell tower, which is one of Koskinou's tallest buildings.